How to know if there is a warrant for my arrest?

 If you have reason to believe there may be a warrant for your arrest, it is important that you find out so that you can take the necessary steps to have the warrant executed.
 If you don’t deal with your warrant, it can follow you for life.
 You also want to be proactive so that you can take the necessary steps to make sure you are released from custody as soon as possible.

 One way to find out if there is a warrant for your arrest is to contact the police and ask if a warrant has been issued.
-You will not be given this information over the phone, so you will have to appear in-person at a police station with photo identification.
+You will not be given this information over the phone or online, so you will have to appear in person at a police station with photo identification.
 If there is a warrant for your arrest, you will be arrested on the spot.
 Depending on the severity of the charge, you may be released on a Promise to Appear or detained and subjected to a bail hearing.
 If you choose to go to a police station to determine if there is a warrant, do not take your cell phone with you.
 Police may seize it and look for incriminating evidence, with or without a warrant.

 Hire a Lawyer